LunarWatcher/lunarwatcher.github.io/content/til/cpp/incomplete-time-parsing.md

 Though honestly, std::chrono having such abysmal support presents challenges.
 To print it, it has to be converted back to a `struct tm`, and shoved through `put_time`, or alternatively `strftime` if you happen to understand the parameters of it.
 It might be worth just leaving it as an `std::tm` instead to avoid unnecessary conversions.

-Note that there may be manual cleanup of the `strct tm*`.
+Note that there may be manual cleanup of the `struct tm*`.
 The man page for `std::localtime` wasn't clear on that.